junxzm1990/x86-sok/README.md

 }
 ```

-`MachineBasicBlocks` is a `map`, the key is the uniqe identifier of every basic block and the value is a pair of informations:
+`MachineBasicBlocks` is a `map`, the key is the unique identifier of every basic block and the value is a pair of information:
-- size of basic block
+- the size of basic block
 - offset of basic block inside section of `Object`
 - the number of fixups
-- type of basic block: is the current basic block is the boundary of function or if the basic block has special mode(such as thumb mode)
+- the type of basic block: is the current basic block is the boundary of function or if the basic block has special mode(such as thumb mode)
 - section name
-- type of assembly codes
+- the type of assembly codes

-Next, we are going to introduce how to collect those informations at the backend of LLVM.
+Next, we are going to introduce how to collect those information at the backend of LLVM.

 #### Recording the information of basic block

-In order to record the size of basic block and the offset inside fragment, we trace the process of assembling `MCInst` into `bytes`.
+To record the size of the basic block and the offset inside the fragment, we trace the process of assembling `MCInst` into `bytes`.
 Specifically, `MCELFStreamer` is the basic class that assemble
 `MCInst` into `MCFragment`.

 ```c++